Home / Resources / 5 tips to help look after our mental health this winter

-We suggest 5 practical tips below to help look after our mental health this winter, when decreased exposure to sunlight can leave us with low mood, poor motivation and less energy.
+We suggest 5 practical tips to help look after our mental health this winter, when decreased exposure to sunlight can leave us with low mood, poor motivation and less energy.

 Most people will admit that their energy levels change at different points during the year.
 We may feel happier and more energetic on warm days when the sun is shining and there are plentiful hours of daylight.
 Conversely, we may have less energy and feel we need to sleep more and lead a quieter life during the cold, shorter days of winter.